osgeouk/website/foss4guklocal2023/glasgow.md

 :-----|:-----|:-----
 11:15 - 12:45|Steven Kay|Introduction to using Blender for 3d cartography (Workshop)

-If you would like to participate in Steven's workshop, please bring your own device and install Blender 3.5+ beforehand - although no prior knowledge of Blender is required.
-You can bring your own geoTIFF if desired, but some ready-made DEMs and textures will also be made available.
-A GPU is not required, **but a mouse is strongly recommended**.

 This is followed by:

 Time | Speaker| Title